 Pricing: Since Magneto is an open source solution, you don’t have to pay to use the Community version, and there are no transaction fees.
 However, hosting is not included so you have to find your own hosting and domain name.
 Even though BigCommerce’s starter “silver” plan allows users to sell unlimited products and provides unlimited bandwidth, most merchants don’t necessarily need unlimited products or bandwidth to get started.
-At less than half of the cost, Magento Go provides users with more value.
 Each next pricing step is generally cheaper with Magento, as well.
 None of Magento’s four plans charge transaction fees, whereas users would have to be on the $79.95/month gold plan with BigCommerce.
 Also, with Magneto, you can always upgrade to the Enterprise Edition for more.

 Templates: Both services offer a good range of free templates, but BigCommerce does come with more free templates than the first version of Magento.
 Magento has the potential to catch up since the community of developers around Magento is rapidly growing.
 Magento 1.0’s templates will require some significant customization to get the full value on mobile.
-Magento Go’s paid-for templates are generally cheaper than the BigCommerce ones.
 Both platforms offer templates that are extremely customizeable via HTML and CSS.

 Essential Features: Both platforms come with comparable features across the board, but BigCommerce’s tend to be more expensive.